 The basis of this compensation report of VP Bank is the implementation of the EU Regulation No. 575/2013 (with reference to EU Directive 2013/36/EU CRD IV), which, amongst other things, regulates the risks associated with compensation policies and practices.

-On the one hand, Liechtenstein has implemented this Regulation in the Law on Banks and Securities Firms, in particular in Art.
+On the one hand, Liechtenstein has implemented this Regulation in the Law on Banks and Securities Firms (Liechtenstein Banking Act; BankA), in particular in Art.
 7a Par.
 6 thereof: “Banks and securities firms shall introduce a compensation policy and practices and shall ensure continuously that they are consistent with robust and effective risk management within the spirit of this Article.
-The Government shall regulate the details of the compensation policy and practices in a related ordinance”.
+The Government has regulated the details of the compensation policy and practices in a related ordinance”.

-On the other hand, the related subject matter is clearly defined by Annex 1 and Annex 4.4 in the “Ordinance on Banks and Securities Firms” (BankO).
-This Ordinance took effect on 1 January 2012 and was amended as of 1 July 2017.
+On the other hand, the related subject matter is defined in detail by Annex 1 and Annex 4.4 in the “Ordinance on Banks and Securities Firms” (BankO).
 The remuneration policy of VP Bank Group corresponds to the size of VP Bank and its business model.
 This encompasses the offering of banking services for private clients and financial intermediaries in the disclosed target markets, in Liechtenstein and at the other locations as well as services for investment funds.

 Principles of remuneration